Live Sports Advertising: A Guide to Ads & Opportunities | Basis

 First off, let’s look at some of those new (or, at least, new-ish) sports broadcast partnerships, an area that’s seen some significant departures from the “old normal” in recent years:

-• The NFL has an agreement with Amazon that puts its Thursday Night Football package exclusively on Prime Video through 2033, as well as a deal with Google that places the league's highly-coveted NFL Sunday Ticket package exclusively on YouTube TV and YouTube Primetime Channels.
-And in 2024, they signed a three-year deal with Netflix, allowing the streaming giant exclusive access to Christmas Day games.
-Despite these long-term contracts, reports indicate the NFL may explore early renegotiations as soon as 2026—potentially reshaping its broadcast and streaming mix yet again.
-In the meantime, these streaming expansions mean that, for the first time ever, every single NFL game this season will be available on one streaming platform or another.
+• The NFL has an agreement with Amazon that puts its Thursday Night Football package exclusively on Prime Video through 2033, as well as a deal with Google that places the league’s highly-coveted NFL Sunday Ticket package exclusively on YouTube TV and YouTube Primetime Channels.
+And they signed a three-year deal with Netflix, allowing the streaming giant exclusive access to Christmas Day games through 2026.
+The NFL is now actively renegotiating its $10 billion-per-year media rights deals well ahead of schedule, aiming to have new agreements in place before the start of the 2026 season.
+The Paramount Skydance acquisition of CBS triggered a change-of-ownership clause that opened the door, and Fox is expected to follow—potentially reshaping the league’s broadcast and streaming mix yet again.

-• Paramount won exclusive US rights to UFC beginning in 2026, shifting major combat sports into the streaming domain (Paramount+) while maintaining select CBS broadcasts.
+• Paramount launched its exclusive UFC rights in January 2026, shifting major combat sports into the streaming domain (Paramount+) while maintaining select CBS broadcasts.
+The debut event, UFC 324, garnered nearly 5 million streaming views—Paramount+’s largest exclusive live event ever.

 • In 2024, the NBA announced an 11-year media rights framework that brought in new partners, including Amazon Prime Video and NBCUniversal.
-Beginning with the 2025–26 season, Prime will stream 66 regular-season games exclusively, while NBC and Peacock will carry additional matchups—marking the league’s return to NBC for the first time in two decades.
-In early October, NBC reported that ad inventory for its upcoming NBA coverage was already sold out, signaling strong advertiser demand ahead of the league’s 2025–26 debut on NBC and Peacock.
+Beginning with the 2025-26 season, Prime is streaming 66 regular-season games exclusively, while NBC and Peacock carry additional matchups—marking the league’s return to NBC for the first time in two decades.
+The 2025-26 season was a strong one for the league: NBA viewership was up 16% year over year across all national broadcast and streaming partners, with total reach climbing to 170 million viewers (up 86%).

 • The WNBA recently secured an 11-year rights deal with Versant, which will broadcast at least 50 games annually on USA Network from 2026 to 2036.
 This deal builds on the WNBA’s 2024 broadcast agreements with Disney, Amazon, and NBCUniversal.